-For some of our beacons such as the Axaet and Sensoro product ranges the manufacturers haven’t documented their Bluetooth Service Characteristics.
-This means that while they are ok for scanning/proximity type applications, you can’t write your own app to, for example, change programatically the UUID, major and minor and must rely on the manufacturer’s configuration app or, in the case of the Sensoro beacon, their SDK.
-While this of no consequence for the majority of uses, more ambitious scenarios might want directly access the Bluetooth GATT services.
+For some of our beacons such the manufacturers haven’t documented their Bluetooth Service Characteristics.
+This means that while they are ok for scanning/proximity type applications, you can’t write your own app to, for example, change programmatically the UUID, major and minor, transmit power, advertising period and must rely on the manufacturer’s configuration app.
+While this of no consequence for the majority of uses that set and forget settings, more ambitious scenarios might want directly access the Bluetooth GATT services to change settings.

 Uri Shaked has a great article on Medium on how to Reverse Engineer a Bluetooth Lightbulb.
 His method uses the developer logging in Android 4.4 and later to allow inspection of the Bluetooth packets and hence the Bluetooth Services and Characteristics that are being used.
 This method can equally be used with iBeacon and Eddystone beacons to reverse engineer the Bluetooth GATT information.

 Another method is to use a Bluetooth sniffer.
 This listens in on the Bluetooth communication between two devices.
 One way of doing this is with Nordic Semiconductor’s Sniffer software on a dongle.
 There’s a tutorial on JimmyIoT.